 Parties wishing to request the Convention Secretariat’s assistance in conducting a joint needs assessment can send an official request from a competent authority to the Head of the Convention Secretariat to firstname.lastname@example.org; fax: +41 22 791 5830).

 Post-needs assessment assistance

-Parties that have conducted joint needs assessments have been provided with post-needs assessment assistance.
+Parties that have conducted joint needs assessments are provided with post-needs assessment assistance.
 Such assistance is made possible by the grant provided to the Secretariat by the European Commission.
-Assistance is provided to the countries for technical work in areas such as tobacco taxation, surveillance, pictorial health warnings and development of national tobacco control action plans and communication strategies.
-Such projects have been completed or are currently ongoing in Colombia, Cook Islands, Gambia, Georgia, Kyrgyzstan, Federated States of Micronesia, Nepal and Solomon Islands.
-For example, the World Bank provided expert advice to the finance ministry of the Gambia in the post-needs assessment phase, and will gradually target other needs assessment countries.
-The World Lung Foundation has provided expert advice on national media strategies and pictorial health warnings to Colombia and Kyrgyzstan.
-The Secretariat will mobilize other international partners in specific areas under the Convention to meet the needs identified during the joint needs assessments.
+Assistance is provided to the countries for technical work in areas where needs have been identified, such as tobacco taxation, surveillance, pictorial health warnings, and for the development of national tobacco control action plans and communication strategies.

 The country is engaged in the preparation of a comprehensive tobacco control law, which is currently on the agenda for the next session of Parliament in September 2015 for approval.
 The importance of including implementation of the WHO FCTC in the National Strategic Development Plan and the National Plan of Health (2016-2020) and the creation of a multisectoral coordination mechanism for tobacco control were underlined during the mission.